 After summarizing the percentage of red flags and percentage of yellow flags of proposed designs, NCDOT was able to raise awareness and identify design recommendations to enhance multimodal safety at several intersections.
 For at least one project, the quantitative assessment of multiple alternatives helped move forward a design that maximizes multimodal safety.

 “In one case we were able to show conclusively that proposed innovative designs would be better for pedestrians and bicyclists than conventional designs, which helped us move the project along in the approvals process,” said Joseph Hummer, State Traffic Management Engineer at NCDOT.
 “In another case we were able to highlight where the draft design could be improved for better pedestrian and bicycle quality of experience with relatively minor tweaks now rather than expensive changes later.
-Once they are published and disseminated, the methods developed for NCHRP 07-25 will change the game for many projects.”
+The methods developed for [NCHRP Report 948] will change the game for many projects.”

 "Once they are published and disseminated, the methods developed for NCHRP 07-25 will change the game for many projects.”- Joseph Hummer, State Traffic Management Engineer, NCDOT